Metu-O/Feature-Selection-Qiime2-/README.md

    -p 'save plots in this directory
 ```

-Note: running these codes takes hours and may require a high computing processor.
-Do not wait around.
+Note: Running these scripts can be time-consuming and resource-intensive.

-# Bash Script runs all codes
+# Bash Script (Optional)

-Note: The bash script was personalized to my personal environments and filepaths.
-Edit before use.
+The provided bash script can automate the execution of all codes.
+However, ensure you customize the script according to your environment and filepaths before use.

 # Conclusion

-Feature-Selection-Qiime2 performed better than regular qiime2 more than 70% of the time.
-To find out more about the metrics used for comparison, read my thesis (will be cited once published).
+The Feature-Selection-Qiime2 repository has demonstrated significant improvement over standard Qiime2 in more than 70% of cases.
+For further details on the evaluation metrics, refer to the thesis (to be cited upon publication).

 # Citation